maxludden/supergene-v2/books/book04/md/chapter-1525.md

 Suddenly, the leaderboard flashed.
 She-King Blade, which had previously been in second place, fell down a rank.
 And then, Crystal Core took her place.

 “Something is wrong with this human.
-Is that *sshole another human, too?
+Is that asshole another human, too?
 Did he pay her off with something, so they could switch position?”
 Little Jade Lion King’s face looked grim.

 The biggest risk he had taken in his wager with Han Sen was the other human on the leaderboard, and now she had proven that she really was a liability.
 It made him furious.